My reattempt at Classic Basil Pesto with Pine Nuts and Cheese…

 Here is a timelapse video of me making the pesto with my homegrown hydroponic basil

-In case you missed them, here are some of my other pasta recipes!
+In case you missed them, here are some of my other pasta posts!